What I Offer

 I have experience of running movement groups since 1997; with children, children and parents/carers, adolescents, carers and adults with learning disabilities and the older population.
 Movement Psychotherapy group experience since 2006 includes: adult and child mental health, mothers and children under 5, severe dementia, acute adult mental health, learning disabilities, chronic depression, medically unexplained symptoms, eating disorders and forensics.

-Since 2010 I have worked as a DMP running individual and group sessions at East London NHS Foundation Trust in inpatient and outpatient Acute Adult Mental Health.
-I am working in primary care running groups for Medically Unexplained Symptoms.
+Since 2010 I worked as a DMP running individual and group sessions at East London NHS Foundation Trust in inpatient and outpatient Acute Adult Mental Health.
+From 2017-2018 I worked as project manager and therapist in primary care IAPT running groups for people with Medically Unexplained Symptoms.

 RAD Classical Ballet all grades until Advanced level, Simonson and Modern Jazz, Contemporary, Modern, Tap, Improvisation, Basic Break dance, Indian, Bartenieff Fundamentals, Developmental Movement Patterns, Ballroom & Latin for Wheelchair dance.